-A- Fundamental and Contetive Categories

-1-The importance of "agent goodness" and "action goodness" - both - in moral actions and the antecedence in value of "agent goodness".
+- Fundamental and Contetive Categories - 1- The importance of "agent goodness" and "action goodness" both in moral actions and the antecedence in value of "agent goodness".

 What is important in Secularist medical ethics is the result of action or the assessment according to the positive and negative results of action.
 Despite duty-centered moral philosophies, predominant system in the universal medical ethics is touched by the results of a moral action and the assessment of good and badness of a task according to the practical criterions and its social advantage and disadvantage.
 Four basic principles of the secularist medical ethics are not about the "agent goodness" of moral action and as if it is only the preferable results which are the basis for evaluating the action.
-The principle of beneficence is absolutely teleological and thus agent's intention is not regarded in it.
-Non maleficence and justice principles are estimated according to the objective facts.
-The respect for autonomy is merely according to its practical importance in setting up the "Moral Oughts and Ought nots".
+The principle of utility is absolutely FINALISTIC and thus agent's intention is not regarded in it.
+Action's being harmless and fair is estimated according to the objective facts.
+Moral agent's care about the others' volition and liberty is merely according to its importance in setting up the "Moral Oughts and Ought nots".

 In Islamic vision, beside the importance which is given to the results of action, the action is not evaluated merely according to its positive results.
-"Intention" can increase or decrease the value of an action (Tousi,1987:327).
+"Intention" can increase or decrease the value of an action.5

-"God does not look at your actions' appearance and their practical manifestation, but he will look at your hearts and intentions" (see Mesbah, 2005:275-80).
+"God does not look at your actions' appearance and their practical manifestation, but he will look at your hearts and intentions".

-Since it is inaccessible to recognize one's intention in secularist ethics and we can only ascribe some motives to agent according to the objective and exoteric facts that is very far from his inner intention, then "agent goodness" that is not quantifiable has been abandoned before all else.
+Since it is very hard to find a way to recognize one's intention in secularist ethics and we can only ascribe some motives to agent according to the objective and exoteric facts that is very far from his inner intention, then "agent goodness" that is not quantifiable has been abandoned before all else.
 For if a criterion is not recognizable taking it as the criterion would be futile.

-On the other hand, even if according to duty-centered moral philosophies or deontological theories, it is agent's intention that is significant in the performance of duty; this intention in its turn will be different due to agent's individual goals and orientations in his life.
+On the other hand, even if according to duty-centered moral philosophies, it is agent's intention that is significant in the performance of duty; this intention in its turn will be different due to agent's individual goals and orientations in his life.
 Ethics for ethics will be just a trivial goal which makes the agent goodness valuable partially.
-But, if the goal of human life is his sublimity and nearness to God, then we could not perceive more sublime objective for the action.
-In Islamic moral system - considering "agent goodness" of the action and the most sublime goal of life (nearness to God) - the more "agent goodness" vis-àvis "action goodness" becomes significant.
+If human life's goal is his sublimity and nearness to God, then we could not perceive another objective for the action.
+In Islamic moral system - considering "agent goodness" of the action and the most sublime goal of life (nearness to God) - the more "agent goodness" vis-à-vis "action goodness" becomes significant.

-Another important point is that since God's knowledge and his means to perceive human intentions is an evident fact and he has a perspicuous judgment of the hidden sides of human thought and intention, then taking this as the criterion not only is not futile, but it can unveils different hidden aspects of moral action.
-In Islamic medical ethics we cannot content ourselves only with the positive results of an action; rather it is moral action's intention which should be taken seriously.
-In a secular medical ethics there is no way to detect hidden intention of an action (like what we said as God's knowledge).
+Another important point is that since God's knowledge and his means to perceive human intentions is an evident fact and he has a perspicuous judgment of the hidden sides of human thought and intention, then taking this as the criterion not only is not futile, but it can unveils different aspects of moral action.
+In Islamic medical ethics we cannot content ourselves with the positive results of an action; rather it is moral action's intention which should be taken seriously.
 The current teachings of medical ethics are merely restricted to demonstrating moral norms and training physicians whose conducts are according to those norms.
-While it is necessary to use another independent educational methods to improve "agent goodness" in moral actions of medical agents and through joining these two to each other to flourish the medical ethics in Islamic societies.
+While it is necessary to use another independent educational methods to improve "agent goodness" in moral actions of medical agents and through joining these two to each other to flourish the medical ethics in our society.